ekzhu/datasketch/docs/lsh.rst

 for clustering tasks,
 and maximize the throughput of your service.

-We currently provide asynchronous MongoDB storage (*python motor package*)
+We currently provide asynchronous MongoDB storage (*python motor package*) and Redis storage.

 For sharing across different Python processes see :ref:`minhash_lsh_at_scale`.